pinczakko/AMIBIOS8_1B_Utils/README.md

 In the _second_ variant, this program only lists the components inside the 1B file.

-For example, you want to insert the modified ACPI Table that you extract previously with ami_1b_splitter.exe.
+_For example, the steps to insert the modified ACPI Table that you extract previously are as follows:_

- These are the steps:
+### List The 1B Module Components

-1. List the components, so you can find the offset of the ACPI table as follows:
+The _first_ step is to list the 1B module components, so you can find the offset of the ACPI table as follows:

 	C:\Projects\custom_tool\ami_1b_combiner.exe --list 1B.bin
 	Name of 1B file: 1B.bin
 	Size of 1B header: 0x3C7 bytes